Constitution and By-Laws of NIEA

 Modification of NIEA Board Representation

 The NIEA Board of Directors received 164 comments (of which 84 percent agreed) requesting that the selection of Board members be amended to accurately reflect the regions of the United States and ensure that the NIEA Board of Directors is representative of the three constituent groups that NIEA was created to serve: American Indian, Alaska Native, and Native Hawaiian.
-Current language in the CBL does not address this issue.

 a.
 Two (2) student At-Large positions;